-Were there any other critical Turkish desserts that I forgot to mention?
+Are there any other critical Turkish sweet treats that I forget to mention?
 As you can see, the almond is a popular candidate in Turkish cuisine.

 Maybe cheese isn’t something you’d often put in your dessert, but after experiencing the fluffy, rich baking items down there, you’ll reconsider.

-After all, there’s a concrete reason why Turkish sweet is beloved in Turkey, the Middle East, and the Balkans.
+After all, there’s a concrete reason why Turkish sweet is beloved in Turkey, the Middle East, and the Balkans, especially the amazing culinary world of Bulgaria.
 Hurry up; the Turkish dishes are chasing worldwide!

 1. Fırın Sütlaç

-Famous all over the world, and Fırın Sütlaç is the Turkish version of rice pudding.
-It is one of the most famous Turkish desserts and simple to prepare.
+Famous all over the world, and fırın ütlaç is the Turkish version of rice pudding, a dessert classified as puddings even though it doesn’t look much like one.
+It is one of the most famous sweets in Turkey and simple to prepare.

-Turkish rice pudding is made with milk, heavy cream, sugar, short-grain rice, rice flour, and vanilla; regularly topped with grinned cinnamon and hazelnuts.
+Turkish rice pudding is made with heavy cream, short-grain rice, and rice flour, regularly topped with grinned cinnamon and hazelnuts.

-In salamander broiler, the whole mix is finally browned, with the addition of sugar that is light and easy to taste, not too sweet.
-This Fırın Sütlaç mixture is prepared on the stove then transfer into oven-safe bowls to bake.
+In a salamander broiler, the whole mix is finally browned, adding sugar that is light and easy to taste, not too sweet.
+This fırın sütlaç mixture is prepared on the stove then transferred into oven-safe bowls to bake.

 When the top is slightly burned, you’ll know it’s done, so it looks pretty close to the creme brulee.
 The caramel-y flavor of this pudding is genuinely heaven, and you can sprinkle on top the ground cinnamon!

-Soon you will amaze by the texture!
+Soon you will be amazed by the texture!
 The texture goes from crispy to flawlessly soft between the edge and the middle part.

 The best part is that making them simple as a cinch!
 In addition to the use of essential ingredients, it takes less than an hour to prepare.